-- We can submit up to 20 pages to the cardholder’s bank on your behalf.
+- We can submit up to 15 pages to the cardholder’s bank on your behalf.
+This includes the cover page & invoice information.

 Creating a merchant statement of events

-It is important to provide the cardholder’s bank a written statement of events.
-You can use this statement to tell the credit card company what the situation is and why the dispute should be ruled in your favor.
-Included in this should be a brief explanation of the services/merchandise that the cardholder purchased from you.
+It is important to provide the cardholder’s bank with a written statement of events.
+The statement is used to tell the credit card company what the situation is, and why the dispute should be ruled in your favor.
+Included in this should be a brief explanation of the services and/or merchandise that the cardholder purchased from you.

-October 2, 2020 - I sent Sally a hand-drawn design and she approved it.
+October 2, 2022 - I sent Sally a hand-drawn design which was approved by her.
 She then paid the Wave invoice that I sent to her.
-On custom products I do not offer refunds and require payment in full.
+On custom products, I do not offer refunds and require payment in full.
 This refund policy is listed on my invoice and she accepted those terms before she submitted the payment.

-October 24, 2020 - I arrived at Sally’s home with the plant pots and brought them to her door.
-She smashed one of them telling me that they were supposed to be shaped like panda bears and she demanded a refund.
-As she had approved the hand-drawn design and the pots are non-refundable, I declined the refund and explained the reasoning.
+October 24, 2022 - I arrived at Sally’s home with the plant pots and brought them to her door.
+She smashed one of them, telling me that they were supposed to be shaped like panda bears and she then demanded a refund.
+As she had approved the hand-drawn design and the custom-made pots are non-refundable, I declined the refund and explained the reasoning.
 I left the remaining 14 pots with her.

 Adding notes to your documentation